simple-java-mail/smtp-connection-pool/README.md

 This library does *not* take care of creating or sending emails; it just pools (hot) reusable Transport instances using Session instances provided by the user.

-This SMTP connection pool is used by Simple Java Mail, which offers a complete solutions to creating, converting and sending emails.
+This SMTP connection pool is used by Simple Java Mail, which offers a complete solution to creating, converting and sending emails.

 ## about